pocketbase/pocketbase/.github/SECURITY.md

 This also apply for the read and delete of MFA and OTP records but for those cases, since they operate in a security sensitive context, they have an extra short-lived duration that is configurable from the collection settings _(there are also system cron jobs that takes care for deleting forgotten/expired entries to prevent accumulation of invalid records)_.

-For the cases where transactions are really needed, users can utilize the [Batch Web API](https://pocketbase.io/docs/api-records/#batch-createupdateupsertdelete-records) or [create a transaction programmatically](https://pocketbase.io/docs/go-records/#transaction) _(it is also possible to wrap an entire hook chain in a single transaction)_.
+For the cases where transactions are really needed, users can utilize the [Batch Web API](https://pocketbase.io/docs/api-records/#batch-createupdateupsertdelete-records) or [create a transaction programmatically](https://pocketbase.io/docs/go-records/#transaction) _(with PocketBase v0.23+ it is also possible to wrap an entire hook chain in a single transaction)_.
 </details>

 <details>